Trauma and Injury Healing - An MSK Therapy perspective

 Adaptations to trauma (wounding)

 Trauma or wounding to the body not only creates physiological changes to injured tissues and structures but also leads to adaptive changes.
 Adaptive changes will occur at the time of wounding, during the injury healing phases and even post-injury.
 The human body tends to try to avoid pain at the time of injury.
 One will usually try protecting the injured tissues and prevent painful movements and instead opt for a position(s) of comfort.
 Throughout the healing process, the body will adapt to how one moves to prevent further irritation to wounded tissues.
 Once, an injury has fully healed the affected tissues will never be quite the same as the original tissues, which can lead to further adaptations.
 On a subconscious level, the body is continually learning, and that includes how we move.
 Pain avoidance movement patterns created at the time of injury, during healing and post-injury become learnt as "normal".
 Such acquired patterns and adaptations result in changes to tensile forces, both tensional and compressive within the body or biotensegrity (see the related article).
-Although physical movement adaptations can prove helpful with tissue healing, they may also lead to chronic pain in some cases, (see the article on Chronic Pain for further details on aspects of such conditions and treatment).
+Although physical movement adaptations can prove helpful with soft tissue repair, they may also lead to chronic pain in some cases, (see the article on Persistent Pain for further details on aspects of such conditions and treatment).

 The healing process